movieous-team/Movieous-Docs/en-uk/Introduction_ShortVideo.md

 ## Project Description

-`Movieous short video SDK` is a one-step video production SDK developed by [Movieous](https://movieous.cn/), which provides a concise  and flexible API , features includes recording, editing, uploading, filter function, effects function, background music,etc. `Movieous short video SDK` with superior model and version compatibility and extreme performance, rich features and numerous tripartite ecological support.
-Integrated `Movieous short video SDK` enables developers to quickly generate an excellent mobile short video app.
+`MovieousShortVideo` is a one-stop short video composition SDK developed by [Movieous](http://movieous.video), which provide easy-to-use API, compatibility for multiple devices and OS versions, it provides high performance, abundant features and support for third-party SDK including face-beaty, special-effects and sound-distortion, etc. developers can build an excellent video composition app use `MovieousShortVideo` SDK.

 ## Usage scenarios